DenOfEquity/forgeFlux_dualPrompt/README.md

 update 2:
 * added control for Shift parameter (affects calculation of sigmas used to guide denoising per step).
 This is for the *Simple* scheduler only.
+* Dynamic Shift is a different method of calculating the way Shift affects sigmas.
+From brief testing, it seems to work very badly with higher Shift values, but may be better at low values.
+It's the way Forge calculates, so included for completeness / reproducibility.
+Dynamic Shift is the term *diffusers* uses.